apprunjs/apprun-docs/docs/architecture.md

 ### AppRun Code

-AppRun includes the _state_ management, event system, and Virtual-DOM rendering.
+AppRun includes _state_ management, an event system, and Virtual-DOM rendering.
 Following the Hollywood Principle (Don't call us.
 We call you), we provide code pieces to AppRun and wait for AppRun to call them.

 During an AppRun event lifecycle: